 “This collaborative approach underpinned by real-world evidence has been a revelation for everyone in terms of what can be achieved together.”

 Are you an innovator looking to get your innovation into the NHS?
 Fill our your innovation record today to receive free tailored support from industry experts.

-- Make the most of seminars and webinars put on by the AHSN Network to understand and deliver on what the NHS needs
+- Make the most of seminars and webinars put on by the Health Innovation Network to understand and deliver on what the NHS needs.

 - Having your product available via NHS Supply Chain will aid take-up and adoption across the NHS.